Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Experiments

 \section{Experiments}

 In this section, we conduct a comprehensive set of experiments to evaluate the performance of the proposed method \otc.
-Through experimentation, we aim at answering the following questions. (i) As an unsupervised hierarchical method, how well does it perform on a downstream task, compared with supervised approaches and unsupervised non-hierarchical approaches? (ii) How does the choice of hyperparamters affect the performance? (iii) In a multi-task setting, how well does it perform compared with supervised models trained separately for each task? (iv) Do the coarse graphs carry the structural information of the original graphs (i.e., are they meaningful)?
+Through experimentation, we aim at answering the following questions. (i) As an unsupervised hierarchical method, how well does it perform on a downstream task, compared with supervised approaches and unsupervised non-hierarchical approaches? (ii) In a multi-task setting, how well does it perform compared with supervised models trained separately for each task? (iii) Do the coarse graphs carry the structural information of the original graphs (i.e., are they meaningful)?